Yagna27/Optimizing-an-ML-Pipeline-in-Azure/README.md

 We seek to predict that outcome.
 This can be helpful in developing future marketing campaigns.

 **Explain the solution:**
-I received 91.454% accuracy with hyperdrive and logistic regression, and the best model that AutoML fetched was the VotingEnsemble with an accuracy of 91.587%, making VotingEnsemble the best performing model.
+I received 0.9148027424974711% accuracy with hyperdrive and logistic regression, and the best model that AutoML fetched was the
+VotingEnsemble with an accuracy of 0.9148%, making StackEnsemble the best performing model.

 # Index
  * [Scikit-learn Pipeline](#scikit)